-Should You Become a Phlebotomy Technician?
+Should You Go to School to Become a Phlebotomy Technician?

-Right out of the gate, not many people probably know what a phlebotomist or phlebotomy technician is.
-The short definition is a health care professional who draws blood from patients.
-We will provide more details later.
-So naturally anyone who decides to enter this profession must be OK around needles and blood.
-And if you are not comfortable in hospitals or other Temple Hills MD medical environments, well this job probably is not the best choice for you.
-And then there are the patients.
-Phlebotomy Technicians routinely work around anxious people who don’t like needles or having a blood sample taken.
+Right out of the gate, few people are likely to know what a phlebotomy tech or phlebotomist is.
+The basic definition is a health care professional whose job is to draw blood.
+We will go into more depth later.
+So of course anyone who chooses this profession must be comfortable with needles and blood.
+And if you are nervous in hospitals or other Snow Hill MD medical environments, well this job probably is not the best choice for you.
+And now let’s talk about the patients.
+Phlebotomy Technicians routinely work around nervous people who hate needles or having their blood drawn.
 And because many medical facilities are open around the clock, you may be expected to work weekends, nights and, you guessed it even on holidays.
-But if you don’t mind working with the needles and blood, and if you enjoy interacting with people and are compassionate and very patient, this could be the perfect job for you.
+But if you don’t mind working with the needles and blood, and if you enjoy helping people and are patient and compassionate, this may be the right profession for you.

-Phlebotomy Technician Career Description
+Phlebotomy Tech Career Description

-Where do Phlebotomists Work?
+Where are Phlebotomists Employed?

-Phlebotomist Education, Licensing and Certification
+Phlebotomist Education, Certification and Licensing

 - National Phlebotomy Association